microsoft/MixedReality-UXTools-Unreal/README.md

 # Feedback and Contributions

-Due to the early stage of the project and the likelihood of internal refactors, we are not in a position to accept external contributions via pull requests at this time.
-However, contributions and feedback in the shape of bug reports, suggestions and feature requests are welcome and encouraged.
+Due to the early stage of the project and the likelihood of internal refactors, we are not in a position to accept external contributions through pull requests at this time.
+However, contributions and feedback in the shape of bug reports, suggestions and feature requests are always welcome!